TricksterGuy/complx/README.md

     5. Plugin that adds a new trap that performs division and modulus
   * Plugins can add new device registers, traps, send interrupts, and add a new instruction

-# Installation from Source
+# Installation from Source via scripts
-You can run one of the install scripts depending on your platform, which does everything listed below.
+You can run one of the install scripts depending on your platform, which does everything listed in the below section.
 * Ubuntu 14.04 and above sudo ./install.sh
 * Ubuntu 13.10 and below sudo ./install_script_13_10.sh
 * Fedora ./install_script_fedora23.sh

+# Installation from Source manually
 From the root directory of where you have the source code.
  1. Ensure you have a C++ compiler (sudo apt-get install build-essential)
  2. Ensure you have CMake installed (sudo apt-get install cmake)
  3. Install dependency wxWidgets 3.0 (sudo apt-get install libwxgtk3.0-dev)
  4. Create a build directory (mkdir build && cd build)
  5. Generate a Makefile via cmake (cmake ..)
  6. Build the program (make)
  7. Install the program (sudo make install)
  8. Run ldconfig (sudo ldconfig)

 # Installation from Packages via apt-get (for ubuntu versions trusty and beyond)